structhor/san/README.md

 * --@stcgoal Creates an analysis form from a text.
 * --@stcissue Perspective to analyze textual information is not pictural.

+## Reference
+* Interested in knowing more about structural thinking will have a look at [Robert Fritz's Video + MMOT](http://guillaumeisabelle.com/r/structhor/san/README/ref)

 ## Pseudo var & code